MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

 - **Root folder**: Select **Tables** or **Files**, which indicates the virtual view of the managed or unmanaged area in your lake.
 For more information, refer to [Lakehouse introduction](../data-engineering/lakehouse-overview.md).

   - If you select **Tables**:
     - **Table name**: Choose an existing table from the table list or specify a table name as the source.
-You can see the table name with schema in the list when you apply a  Lakehouse with schemas in the connection.
+Or you can select **New** to create a new table.
+When you apply Lakehouse with schemas in the connection, you can create a new table with schema and see the table name with schema in the table list.

       :::image type="content" source="./media/connector-lakehouse/table-name.png" alt-text="Screenshot showing table name.":::